Thursday Online Technical Seminars

 These are not only essential regulations but also the building blocks for understanding broader requirements across the built environment.
 Whether you're specifying, fabricating, or designing, these sessions aim to equip you with the insight needed to raise standards, grow your business, and stay compliant.

-A | Building Regulations Document A Structural Safety for Windows and Doors 11th September 2025 12:00 to 13:00 |
+A | Building Regulations Document A |

 This session provides a focused overview of the structural requirements related to windows and doors, as outlined in Building Regulations Document A. We will explore the calculation of site-specific wind load using Annex A of BS 6375-1, as well as the application of barrier load provisions for critical locations such as balconies and low-level openings.
 The seminar will examine the practical implications of these calculations for aluminium systems, helping attendees ensure structural compliance from design through to installation. | |